Saturday, October 19, 2024

 (.......I digress for a moment......
 I am just now recalling how the live orchestra stirred me.
 Not for the brilliance of their music, but for the loveliness of the instruments too.

-The cases.
+The music cases.

 The rich, shiny ebony, maple and willow wood.
 The strings and bows agleam in reddish-orange browns.